eunjijuliako/DLIP/Final Project/Report/LAB 5 Which CNN Model is Appropriate to Diagnose o dad067f3b83546e1bb7bccf1145cddca.md

 **Summary**

  Through this project, we wanted to find out which of the various CNN models do well in classification or segmentation when learning ultrasound images of breast cancer.
-Each of the three models has different ways of classifying and learningdata, and they have been found through investigations, testing, and analysis.
+Each of the three models has different ways of classifying and learning data, and they have been found through investigations, testing, and analysis.

 We expected UNet to show higher accuracy than FCN, but FCN performed better than UNet in both classification and segmentation.
 We predicted that there was an overfitting problem in the UNet learning process because we conducted learning and testing with little data.